gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 ### Create an account on the Gretel platform

-If you haven't already, you will need to create an account on the [Gretel platform](https://console.gretel.ai/login).
+If you haven't already, create an account on the [Gretel platform](https://console.gretel.ai/login).
 The free developer tier comes with 60 credits (5 hours of compute) per month, which is more than enough to fine tune one model on the `Video_Games_v1_00` data subset!

 ### Build the fine-tuning dataset

 The [create_dataset.py](./create_dataset.py) script performs the following steps to create the fine-tuning dataset:
-- downloads the given subset (passed as a command-line argument) of the Amazon Customer Review dataset
+- download the given subset (passed as a command-line argument) of the Amazon Customer Review dataset
-- performs minor cleaning of the relevant fields
+- perform minor cleaning of the relevant fields
-- selects reviews with 10 - 50 words
+- select reviews with 10 - 50 words
-- groups the records by `product_id`
+- group the records by `product_id`
-- selects products with both positive (5 stars) and negative (1 star) reviews.
+- select products with both positive (5 stars) and negative (1 star) reviews
+- select the first "most helpful" review for each product and add it to the dataset

-In addition, the script builds a test set of products with only positive or only negative reviews, which will be used to assess the model generations in the [gretel-gpt-sentiment-swap.ipynb](./gretel-gpt-sentiment-swap.ipynb) notebook.
+In addition, the script builds a test set that consists of _conditional prompts_ for products with only positive or only negative reviews (i.e., products that are not in our training set), which will be used to assess the model generations in the [gretel-gpt-sentiment-swap.ipynb](./gretel-gpt-sentiment-swap.ipynb) notebook.

-Run the following command to create the `Video_Games_v1_00` data subset for fine-tuning (note that the datasets with the default script parameters have already been created and are available in the `data` directory):
+Run the following command to create the `Video_Games_v1_00` data subset (note that the datasets with the default script parameters have already been created and are available in the [data](./data) directory):

 ```bash
 python create_dataset.py --data-subset Video_Games_v1_00